News / Analysis

 What do you think?

-Spoofing is another form of market manipulation scheme where the perpetrators post large buy or sell orders to make it appear that there are a lot of buyers or sellers for an asset in the market, even though this is not actually true.
+Spoofing is another form of market manipulation scheme where the perpetrators post large buy or sell orders to make it appear that there are a An amount or measurement.
+In forex – a standard unit of 100,000 currency pair units. of buyers or sellers for an asset in the market, even though this is not actually true.

 These perpetrators have no intention of following through with their orders, but the appearance of volume it created in the market can influence the decision of innocent traders to buy or sell an asset, which the spoofers can take advantage of and potentially profit from.

-While brokers have a duty to recommend sound investments to their clients, churning is the unethical practice by a broker of excessively buying and selling assets in a client’s account for the purpose of earning more commissions.
+While brokers have a duty to recommend sound investments to their clients, churning is the unethical practice by a A 3rd party that negotiates a transaction between 2 other parties – a buyer and a seller. of excessively buying and selling assets in a client’s account for the purpose of earning more commissions.

 Churning can result in substantial losses to a client’s account because even if the trades can be profitable, they can result in greater tax liability for the client.